deege/deegeu-ios-swift-video-camera/README.md

 # How to record and play video in iOS 9 and Swift 2.0

-The purpose of this repository is to supplement the [!"How to record and play video in iOS 9 and Swift 2.0"](http://www.deegeu.com/how-to-capture-video-in-ios-and-swift/) video with code, and to provide a simple starting point for building basic video functionality in your apps.
+The purpose of this repository is to supplement the ["How to record and play video in iOS 9 and Swift 2.0"](http://www.deegeu.com/how-to-capture-video-in-ios-and-swift/) video with code, and to provide a simple starting point for building basic video functionality in your apps.

 The “How to record and play video in iOS 9 and Swift 2.0” video demonstrates recording a video, saving it to your documents directory, and the playing it back.